sandialabs/cbench/cbench/opensource/IMB2.3/doc/ReadMe_IMB.txt

   Default: NPmin=2

 - P,Q are integer numbers with P*Q <= NP
-  The basic communicator is set up as P by Q process grid
+  Enter PxQ with the 2 numbers separated by letter "x" and no blanc The basic communicator is set up as P by Q process grid

   If, e.g., one runs on N nodes of X processors each, and inserts